 INTERVIEWER: This is Laura Damon-Moore, speaking over the phone with Mona Adams Winston.
-It is November 7th, about 10:40 or so in the morning and we’re here to hear about Mona’s family history in Madison.
-Okay, Mona, sorry, if you could start again.
+It is November seventh, about 10:40 or so in the morning and we’re here to hear about Mona’s family history in Madison.
+Okay, Mona, sorry—if you could start again.

-MONA ADAMS WINSTON [MAW]: That’s okay, that’s okay, no, I was just reminiscing about my mother, who was Addrena Matthews Adams Squires, and she was born in Madison.
-She’s 90 years old, week before last, October 25th, and she went to school in Madison.
+MONA ADAMS WINSTON [MAW]: That’s okay, that’s okay.
+I was just reminiscing about my mother, who was Addrena Matthews Adams Squires, and she was born in Madison.
+She’s ninety years old, week before last, October twenty-fifth.
+And she went to school in Madison.
 We still had, actually, relatives that lived in the Greenbush, the ‘Bush area as I was growing up, that we went to visit on West Washington Avenue.

-I actually lived on Lake Monona, my family bought a house across from Olin Park and brought me home from the hospital to that house in 1951.
-So, I grew up on the lake but we did almost everything on the South side of Madison.
-The South Side Neighborhood Center, the church—Mount Zion Baptist Church is located there on Fisher Street, and you know, it was kind of like living two lives—to be a “lake” person so to speak and live on the South side.
+I actually lived on Lake Monona.
+My family bought a house across from Olin Park and brought me home from the hospital to that house in 1951.
+So, I grew up on the lake, but we did almost everything on the south side of Madison: The South Side Neighborhood Center, the church—Mount Zion Baptist Church is located there on Fisher Street.
+And you know, it was kind of like having, living two lives: to be a “lake” person, so to speak, and live on the south side.
 And it was actually pretty wonderful when I think about it.

-I think now, looking back, knowing that we could just walk down Lakeside Street and go to Al’s Pharmacy, which was right by our school, Franklin [Elementary] School, which I went to from kindergarten through eighth grade at the time, across the street was the hardware store, Koltes & Esser Hardware Store, and we’d go in there and buy our fishing bobbers and lines and all that and just look around.
-Nowadays we’ve got Home Depot and Menard’s and all those places, well we had the little hardware store.
+I think now, looking back, knowing that we could just walk down Lakeside Street and go to Al’s Pharmacy, which was right by our school, Franklin [Elementary] School, which I went to from kindergarten through eighth grade at the time.
+Across the street was the hardware store, Koltes & Esser Hardware Store, and we’d go in there and buy our fishing bobbers and lines and all that and just look around.
+It was just, ya know nowadays we’ve got Home Depot and Menard’s and all those places.
+Well we had the little hardware store.

 Next to that was Bernie’s Grocery Store where sometimes my cousins and I, we’d get money together and buy a pound of hamburger, and take it home, and we’d make hamburgers for everybody.
-And everything, it was pretty close by, and a walkable distance.
-And that was our little world, you know.
+And so everything, it was pretty close by, and a walkable distance.
+And that was our little world.
+I don't know...

-I don’t know, when I moved to Mississippi I did not realize I was going to be living within seven miles of where my grandmother was born: Byhalia, Mississippi.
-A cousin of mine that lived in Gary, Indiana told me, and we always said that Grandma was from Memphis.
-Memphis is like 40 minutes from where I live, and that’s where they went to, after they left Byhalia, they went to Memphis and then from Memphis they started going north, and my grandmother and some of her children at that time ended up moving to Madison, and that’s where my mother was born.
-So some of my aunts and uncles were born down South and some were born in Madison.
+When I moved to Mississippi I did not realize I was going to be living within seven miles of where my grandmother was born: Byhalia, Mississippi.
+A cousin of mine that lived in Gary, Indiana told me.
+And we always said that Grandma was from Memphis.
+Memphis is like forty minutes from where I live, well that’s where they went to, after they left Byhalia.
+They went to Memphis, and then from Memphis they started going north.
+And my grandmother and some of her children at that time ended up moving to Madison, and that’s where my mother was born.
+So some of my aunts and uncles were born down south and others were born in Madison.

 INTERVIEWER: What year would that have been?

-MAW: Well, Mama was born in 1927, so we had figured that they must have moved up probably in 1925 or so.
+MAW: Well, Mom was born in 1927, so we had figured that they must have moved up probably in 1925 or so.
 It was just a couple years before Mom was born.
-And just knowing some of our background, when my grandmother was born, her name was Mamie Taylor Matthews, and she was born in 1885 to a full-blooded Choctaw mother and an African-American father.
+And just knowing some of our background—ya know when my grandmother was born, her name was Mamie Taylor Matthews, and she was born in 1885 to a full-blooded Choctaw mother and an African-American father.
 So we always knew she looked a little different.
-She had really straight, gray—well, her hair was kind of grayish-black—really straight hair, and we’d play in her hair all the time [laughs].
+She had really straight, gray—well, her hair was kind of grayish-black—really straight hair, and we’d play in her hair all the time ya know. (laughs)

-MAW: Yeah, just decided it was time to sell it once I moved my mother down here [to Mississippi].
-That was the family home for 65 years.
-And remembering my grandmother, Nana, that’s what we’d call her, N-A-N-A Nana, she’d be in the kitchen, frying chicken, making homemade biscuits, yellow cake with chocolate frosting.
+MAW: Yeah, just decided it was you know time to sell it once I moved my mother down here [to Mississippi].
+We have another home in Madison that my partner and I can go to.
+That was the family home for sixty-five years.
+And remembering my grandmother, my Nana—that’s what we’d call her, N-a-n-a, Nana.
+She’d be in the kitchen, frying chicken, making homemade biscuits, and yellow cake with chocolate frosting.

-[Nana] would talk about how when she was a little girl, her mother passed away when she was twelve, and her father remarried and her stepmother wasn’t very nice to them.
-And, it was just so strange when I read the book and saw the movie and attended the play on Broadway, The Color Purple, because it reminded me of her life, because her father married her off to a farmer, an older man—she was thirteen years old, and he married her off to an older man who lived on a farm nearby, and she took her little sister Sally with her, and raised her just along with her own children and she had a little baby girl, Willie Jo [Matthews Withers Walker] when she was fourteen years old.
-And she had nine more children, so, just remembering those stories, thinking about how different her life would have been if she’d stayed down South.
+She would talk about how when she was a little girl, her mother passed away when she was twelve, and her father remarried.
+And her stepmother wasn’t very nice to them.
+And, it was just so strange when I read the book and saw the movie and attended the play on Broadway, The Color Purple, because it reminded me of her life.
+Because her father married her off to a farmer, an older man—she was thirteen years old, and he married her off to an older man who lived on a farm nearby.
+And she took her little sister Sally with her, and raised her just along with her own children.
+She had a little baby girl, Willie Jo [Matthews Withers Walker] when she was fourteen years old.
+And she had nine more children.
+So, just remembering those stories, thinking about how different our life would have been if she’d stayed down south.
 But, it is what it is.

 I enjoyed living in Madison.
 I was able to be on a lot of community boards and committees.
 I love seeing the city grow.
-I just loved living across from Monona Terrace, and to watch that come up from the ground, you know, be built.
-In 1997 when it opened, my mother and I both volunteered that summer to work there, and then I believe it was the next year, that fall, I actually found out there was an opening on the board of directors and applied for it through the mayor’s office, and was on the board from 1997 until I retired from the board, I was the chair in 2013.
-And that was just kind of neat when you actually see something be built from the ground up and then you end up being the chair of the board for the building, you know, that was cool.
+I just loved living across from Monona Terrace, and to watch that come up from the ground, ya know just be built.
+In 1997 when it opened, my mother and I both volunteered that summer to work there.
+And then I believe it was the next year, that fall, I actually is when I found out there was an opening on the board of directors and applied for it through the Mayor’s office, and was on the board from 1997 until I retired from the board.
+I was the chair in 2013.
+And that was just kind of neat when you actually see something be built from the ground up and then you end up being the chair of the board for the building, ya know.
+That was cool.

-MAW: [LAUGHS] But you know, thinking back on my childhood, with Olin Park, that’s where, at that time, we could just take a book and go over to the park and just sit under a tree and read.
-You didn’t worry about anybody, you know, talking to you or bothering you or anything.
-You just said, “I’m going to the park,” and that was fine, you just went to the park.
-And I was probably, eight years old just going to the park.
-So you know, times have changed.
+MAW: (laughs) But thinking back on my childhood, with Olin Park, that’s where, at that time, we could just take a book and go over to the park and just sit under a tree and read.
+You didn’t worry about anybody talking to you or bothering you or anything.
+You just said, “I’m going to the park,” and that was fine; you just went to the park.
+And I was probably eight years old, just going to the park.
+And so times have changed.
 People really have to keep track of their kids.

-I remember catching the bus from Lakeside Street, when I was only eight years old, going downtown.
+I remember catching the bus from Lakeside Street when I was only eight years old, going downtown.
 The big adventure was my dad giving me money to go to the different stores to pay on his different little bills that he had, at The Hub or whatever little store.
-You took your money, I had envelopes and I went to the offices and paid the bills and I’ve thought about that, here I was, eight years old, probably had maybe $200 in cash in envelopes and I went and paid the bills.
-I always had a little money left over to stop at Rennebohm’s, that’s what it was at the time instead of Walgreen’s.
-Would stop at Rennebohm’s and get a soda, buy some candy, and catch the bus and come back home [laughs].
+You took your money—I had envelopes, and I went to the offices and paid the bills.
+And I’ve thought about that: I'm like, here I was, eight years old, and I probably had maybe $200 in cash in envelopes, and I went and paid the bills.
+I always had a little money left over to stop at Rennebohm’s—that’s what it was at the time instead of Walgreen’s.
+Would stop at Rennebohm’s and get a soda, buy some candy, and then catch the bus and come back home. (laughs)

 MAW: Yes, yes, very very different life than what kids have now.
-But it was, you know, such an adventure to be able to do these things, to be trusted with the family money to go and do that.
-Because Dad worked sometimes three or four jobs, and my mother always had several jobs, so if I had a little bit of time, a few hours on a weekday in the summer, that was my job, was to go and pay these bills.
+But it was such an adventure to be able to do these things, to be trusted with the family money to go and do that.
+Because Dad worked sometimes three or four jobs, ya know, and my mother always had several jobs.
+So if I had a little bit of time, a few hours on a weekday in the summer, that was my job, was to go and pay these bills.
 So that was kind of cool, to think back on that.

-I went to Central High School—I went to Franklin School until eighth grade, then I went to Benedict Academy, which was an all-girls’ Catholic high school, and I was only there for my freshman year with my cousin, Evelyn Abernathy [Atkins] who, at the time, she was Catholic, I was kind of, just a hang-around-er, and go-along-er, because it seemed like a cool thing to do, go to Catholic school, but it ended up closing due to lack of funding.
-But that was a neat experience, to catch the bus and go out to Fox Bluff, I believe—what’s the name of it now, it’s a retreat out there now, um, trying to think…
+I went to Central High School.
+I went to Franklin School until eighth grade.
+Then I went to Benedict Academy, which was an all-girls’ Catholic high school.
+And I was only there for my freshman year with my cousin, Evelyn Abernathy [Atkins] who, at the time, she was Catholic.
+I was kind of, just a hang-around-er and go-along-er, and it seemed like a cool thing to do, go to this school.
+But it ended up closing due to lack of funding.
+But that was a neat experience, to catch the bus and go out to Fox Bluff, I believe—what’s the name of it now, it’s a retreat out there now, um, trying to think—

 INTERVIEWER: On what street?

-MAW: Wisdom…Wisdom…what is it…it’s out in Fox Bluff, you have to go all the way around the lake, and it’s something, Wisdom, Wisdom Sanctuary.
+MAW: It’s out in Fox Bluff.
+You have to go all the way around the lake, and it’s something, Wisdom, Wisdom Sanctuary.
 But it’s really a neat place.
-And there were girls that lived there, you know, it was like a boarding house, a boarding school, and then there were the girls that were like the “town” girls and that was a whole bus full of kids, girls, that went out there every day, we caught the bus and went out there, and went to school, and it was really cool.
-But then after it closed I went to Central High School which is where my mother had graduated from, and almost all her brothers and sisters who lived in Madison graduated from Central.
+And there were girls that lived there.
+It was like a boarding house, a boarding school.
+And then there were the girls like us that were like the “town” girls and that was a whole bus full of kids, girls, that went out there every day.
+We caught the bus and went out there, and went to school, and it was really cool.
+But then after it closed, I went to Central High School, which is where my mother had graduated from, and almost all her brothers and sisters that lived in Madison graduated from Central.

-MAW: Okay, yeah, so there weren’t as many people in the inner city, so they closed Central High, Madison Central High School in ’69, when I graduated.
+MAW: There weren’t as many people in the inner city, so they closed Central High, Madison Central High School, in ’69, when I graduated.